 Now that we've discussed how to crack a coconut safely, you are better-equipped to do this injury-free.
 The video below reinforces the tips learned in this article and provides a visual for those who want to see how this is done, but, as mentioned here, it is far safer to place your coconut in a bag before striking it.

-Coconut is a Tasty Treat
+Coconut Is a Tasty Treat

-Opening coconuts is relatively easy, once you know how to puncture and crack them safely.
-Once opened, they offer tasty milk and that lovely meat hidden inside, that can be shredded and sweetened and used to top sweet treats.
+Opening coconuts is relatively easy once you know how to puncture and crack them safely.
+Once opened, they offer tasty milk and that lovely meat hidden inside that can be shredded and sweetened and used to top sweet treats.

 From Tree to Table

+An advantage of extracting the meat from a coconut and making your own shredded coconut is you control what goes into it.
+You can forego the preservatives and control the amount of sugar.
 If you choose to buy a coconut and want to use the inner meat, you can do so easily and safely by using the tips in the article.

 © 2011 Athlyn Green